atreyuxtrading/atreyu-backtrader-api/README.md

                currency='USD',  # Currency of SecurityType
                historical=True,
                rtbar=False,
-               what='BID_ASK',  # Data requested see IB documentation: https://interactivebrokers.github.io/tws-api/historical_bars.html
-              )
+               what='BID_ASK',  # Update this parameter to select data type )

 cerebro.adddata(data)

-# Add the printer as a strateggy
+# Add the printer as a strategy
 cerebro.addstrategy(TestPrinter)

 cerebro.run()